 You don’t have to be vegan to try this recipe.
 If you run out of eggs, this would be a great eggless waffles recipe!

 I’ve never made non-vegan waffles.
 Therefore, I am not sure if the following is true for them as well.
 But I find that the waffles are not ready when the waffle maker’s green light turns on.

 I always need to wait for 4 to 6 more minutes until they are done. (at that very moment I always tell myself that I should have gotten a bigger capacity waffle maker, duh!)

-Also, if my boys are still sleeping when I make waffles (which doesn’t happen often – welcome to the parenthood!), and I want to keep the waffles warm and crisp, I just turn the oven to 220F and place them on a rack there.
+Also, if my boys are still sleeping when I make waffles (which doesn’t happen often, as my younger one is an early birdie, – welcome to the parenthood!), and I want to keep the waffles warm and crisp, I just turn the oven to 220F and place them on a rack there.